 Mental Health Resources

-Things can be overwhelming for new immigrants.
-We can assist with mental health and well-being resources.
-We also offer webinars, podcasts, and social media outreach, helping new immigrants to find the information they need to get help, cope better, and feel well.
+Things can be overwhelming for new immigrants when they first arrive in Canada, or even for those here for many years.
+We can assist by providing information on and signposting to general health, mental health, and well-being services and supports.
+We also offer in person events*, webinars, podcasts, and social media outreach – supporting immigrants from across the island of Ireland, to find the information they need to get help, cope better, and feel well.

 Feel welcome to reach out